 4. Ask for Feedback

 There is nothing more important than feedback when it comes to wireframing.
 Discuss your project with your colleagues.
-Just let them know how each mockup helps you with the project and what idea it visualizes.
+Just let them know how each mockup generator helps you with the project and what idea it visualizes.

 Try to sincerely listen to what they have to say about your designs.
 Once you have gathered all the information and advice, start modifying the wireframe accordingly.